The Metal Element

 Bring your attention to your Lungs and chest.
 Notice the quality of sensation in that area.
 Feel how your grief likes to nestle inside.

 Begin to feel into these repositories of grief.
-If it feels safe, it may feel right to use painful images, moments, and memories from the past to make your grief fully tangible (it’s ok, you got this).
+If it feels safe, it may feel right to use painful images, moments, and memories from the past to make your grief fully tangible.
 Attune to the physical locus of the sorrow in the chest, and fix your attention on the afflicted area.
 What’s it like in there?
 Is it frigid, foggy, windy, stormy?
 Does it feel heavy and oppressive, or tight and constricting?
 Does it have a color?
 A smell?
 A sound?
 Summon it forth, feel its viscerality, and let it grow.
 Most of us will be crying at this point, and I usually become a snotting, weeping mess.
 Ephemeral visions of things I was sad about at 9 years old appear before me, so I’d cry about those, too.
 The reservoirs of the Lungs are deep and many-chambered.

 Feel the most recent sorrows, and the genealogy of all sorrows that came before them.
 Whatever ghosts of sorrows past are hiding in there, feel those as well.